jwplayer/ott-web-app/docs/features/video-analytics.md

 The event trigger implementation for the ott web app can be found at [jwpltx.js](/public/jwpltx.js)

 Note that `navigator.sendBeacon()` is used to call the endpoints.
 The browser will not do CORS checks on this operation.
-It furthermore minimizes performance impact as the browser doesn't wait for response of the server.
+It furthermore minimizes performance impact as the browser doesn't wait for the response of the server.

 ## Analytics ID